 D ESPITE THE OVERWHELMING primary and secondary literatures on Wagnerian studies, discussions of Wagner's temporal organization are decidedly rare.
-In this paper, I reveal a recursive temporal structure in the Todesverkündigung from Act II, Scene 4 of Die Walküre.
-The presentation is in six parts.
-I begin with a brief discussion of the ANNUNCIATION OF DEATH Leitmotiv and a large-scale motivic parallelism therein.1 I will then present a network model of what I call the conceptual time spans of the excerpt.
-I briefly engage with other
+In this paper, I reveal a recursive temporal structure in Die Walküre, Act II. ► The presentation is in five parts.
+I begin with a brief discussion of the ANNUNCIATION OF DEATH Leitmotiv and a large-scale motivic parallelism in Scene 4.1 I then present a network model of what I call the conceptual time spans of the excerpt before briefly engaging with other research on the Todesverkündigung.
+I then discuss the end of Act II, showing how the music resolves the drama and analysis left hanging from Scene 4, before concluding.